 Sensitive teeth

-Usually a generalized soreness and/or a cold sensitivity.
+Bruxism may cause a a generalized soreness and/or a cold sensitivity in the teeth.

-Read Dr. Hall's blog posts about TMJ.
+Read Dr. Hall’s blog posts about TMJ disorder.